Phones for a Fresh Start

 Don’t let your old phone take up space in a drawer, or even worse, a landfill.
 You can recycle your phone, help the environment, and help others at the same time.

-We collect and recycle old wireless phones and donate all proceeds to Phones for a Fresh Start, a community partnership that helps victims of domestic abuse.
+We collect and recycle old wireless phones and donate all proceeds to Phones for a Fresh Start, a community program that helps those fleeing domestic abuse and youth transitioning out of Ministry of Social Services care.

 Drop off your old phone

-Recycling your old phone is easy!
+Recycling your old phone, batteries, and accessories is easy!
 Just drop it off at one of our collection bins at SaskTel Stores and participating dealers.

-Before you drop it off, be sure to deactivate it and remove all your personal info like contacts, phone numbers, photos, and SIM cards.
+Before you drop your phone off, be sure to deactivate it and remove all your personal info like contacts, phone numbers, photos, and SIM cards.
 Once donated, it can’t be reclaimed.

-You can also ship your phone to us through Canada Post:
+You can also ship your phone to us free of charge through Canada Post using the Return ID Number PR713389.
+Visit canadapost.ca to print your return label.

 Helping the environment together